centrapay/centrapay-docs/legacy/src/api/assets/tokens.md

 # Tokens
 {:.no_toc}

-Tokens are assets which can be spent only once.
-They are usually tied to a small set of merchants and have an expiry date.
+Tokens are assets which can only be spent in full.

-Every token is associated with a collection, which sets the guidelines for redeeming the tokens and establishes their unique branding.
+Every token is associated with a collection, which defines the branding and general rules for the tokens, such as active duration.

-A redemption condition outlines the specific details regarding the products that can be exchanged in return for the tokens.
-It provides information on the eligible items that can be redeemed.
+A redemption condition is created for each merchant that accepts tokens from a collection, and contains additional conditions specific to that merchant, such as redeemable product identifiers.

 ## Contents
 {:.no_toc .text-delta}